Battery and Globe Disposal

 A. Keep old tubes and lamps in a cool, dry location where they will not be at risk of breaking.
 Handle the lights carefully at all times.
 Pack the lights carefully, preferably with cushioning, so they do not break while transporting them.

 Take fluorescent light tubes to a permanent Household Hazardous Waste facility.
-Find your nearest here.
+Find your nearest facility here.

-In light of the introduction of the national B-cycle battery recycling scheme, the Eastern Metropolitan Regional Council (EMRC) advised that they would be discontinuing the battery and CFL tube collection service from the City’s recycling stations.
+In light of the introduction of the national B-cycle battery recycling scheme, the Eastern Metropolitan Regional Council (EMRC) advised it would be discontinuing the battery and CFL tube collection service from the City’s recycling stations by 1 July 2024.

 The City has opted to continue to provide some of these services through an alternative provider, Ecocycle, to support the community in continuing to dispose of hazardous items safely.